fjankowsk/fitpdf/README.md

 [![GitHub issues](https://img.shields.io/badge/issue_tracking-GitHub-blue.svg)](https://github.com/fjankowsk/fitpdf/issues/)
 [![License - MIT](https://img.shields.io/pypi/l/fitpdf.svg)](https://github.com/fjankowsk/fitpdf/blob/master/LICENSE)

-This repository contains software to fit complex distribution models to observational data.
-This is useful for modelling pulse-energy distributions of radio pulsars or repeating fast radio bursts (FRBs).
-However, the software can fit any distribution data.
+`FitPDF` fits complex mixture models of various distributions to observational data.
+This is useful, for instance, for characterising the observed pulse energy distributions of radio pulsars and repeating fast radio bursts (FRBs).
+However, `FitPDF` is data-agnostic and can, in principle, fit any distribution data and determine its underlying probability density function (PDF).

+The `FitPDF` software suite includes tools for simulating distribution data, fitting complex mixture distributions to data, and comparing the resulting fits in an information-theoretical sense. `FitPDF` support several model distributions, which are homogeneous or heterogeneous mixtures of individual component distributions (e.g. normal, lognormal, power law). `FitPDF` operates in a Bayesian and unbinned manner, thereby maximising the information extracted from the data and robustly determining the model parameters and their uncertainties.

+The current implementation is based on [PyMC](https://www.pymc.io).

 ## Author ##